finos/FDC3/docs/context/ref/Contact.md

 ---
 # `Contact`

-A person contact that can be engaged with through email, calling, messaging, CMS, etc. As opposed to a person entity that relates to news, financial data, etc.
+A person contact that can be engaged with through email, calling, messaging, CMS, etc.

 ## Type